Chart Color Schemes

 An assessment of population growth drivers in Malabar - La Perouse reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Malabar - La Perouse's population was 10,610 as of the 2021 Census.
-By June 2024, it had increased to an estimated resident population of 10,915.
-This increase is attributed to 21 validated new addresses since the Census date, resulting in a population of approximately 10,980 by Nov 2025.
-The population density as of Nov 2025 is around 1,305 persons per square kilometer.
-Over the past decade (2011-2021), Malabar - La Perouse has shown a compound annual growth rate of 0.2%, outpacing its SA3 area.
-Overseas migration was the primary driver of population growth during this period.
+By Nov 2025, it is estimated to be around 10,980, an increase of 370 people (3.5%).
+This growth can be inferred from ABS estimates: 10,915 in June 2024 and an additional 21 validated new addresses since the Census date.
+The population density is 1,305 persons per square kilometer.
+Over the past decade, ending in 2021, Malabar - La Perouse had a compound annual growth rate of 0.2%, outpacing its SA3 area.
+Overseas migration was the primary driver of this growth.

 Frequently Asked Questions - Population